 We're looking for substitute teachers in Seattle, West Seattle, and Tacoma.

-$21 per hour with no credential.
+$23 per hour with an Emergency Substitute Certificate or no credential.

 These positions would be a perfect fit for experienced teachers who wish to teach, coach and mentor students across a small number of schools, and to create strong relationships with students and faculty, while simultaneously focusing on their growth in an organization which has become famous for professional development.

 What if all students graduated high school with the knowledge, skills and habits they need to lead a fulfilled life?
 This is the question that guides our mission at Summit Public Schools.

 Summit is a leading network of public schools that prepare a diverse student population for success in a four-year college and to be thoughtful, contributing members of society.
 We operate 14 schools serving over 4,500 students in the Bay Area and Washington state.
 100% of Summit graduates are college ready and Summit graduates complete college at double the national average.

 We need exceptional, diverse, and mission-aligned teachers to join our team to help prepare our students for a fulfilled life.
 Join us!

 Summit’s research-backed model makes teaching and learning at a Summit school unlike any other.

 At Summit, our teachers mentor the same group of students each year in advisory groups, which allows them to build strong relationships based on deep trust over multiple years.
 Mentors meet 1:1 with each student regularly to coach students toward their personal goals, and meet daily as a mentor group.